 Ionera's MECA products have successfully been used to study a whole range of channel forming entities.

 Our MECA technology combines a reliable and simple membrane formation with the flexibility to employ all common reconstitution techniques.
+For examples of amphiphilic molecules used for membrane formation see here.

 For a selection of pore forming proteins tested on the MECA chips sorted by the method of reconstitution see below: